 How to Deglaze a Pan

 Deglazing is one of the easiest ways to add more flavor to your meal.
-After sautéing meat or vegetables add roughly a cup liquid, usually water, broth or cooking wine, to the hot pan and scrape the fond off the bottom of the pan with a wooden spoon or rubber spatula, to preserve your cookware.
+After sautéing meat or vegetables, add roughly a cup of liquid–usually water, broth or cooking wine–to the hot pan and scrape the fond off the bottom of the pan with a wooden spoon or rubber spatula, to preserve your cookware.
 This will produce a shiny glaze that you can use as the basis for a stock or to pour over your meal.
 It's common for fond to turn a very dark color as it's being deglazed.
 As long as it doesn't smell burnt it should still taste good.
 Some chefs like to brown or fully cook meat in one pan before using the fond to sauté vegetables in the same pan.
 This allows the fat and the flavor of the meat to seep into the vegetables making them even tastier.
-You can deglaze a pan that has food in it, just be careful not to knock anything out of the pan as you scrape.
+You can deglaze a pan that has food in it; just be careful not to knock anything out of the pan as you scrape.